Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 In this super long post ( sorry about that !) we learned how to implement components with various patterns in strict type safe way thanks to Typescript.

 Most powerfull pattern overall is indeed Render Props, which allows us to implement other common patterns like **Component Injection** or **HOC** without much additional churn.

+All demos can be found at [my Github repo](https://github.com/Hotell/blogposts/tree/master/2017-02-16_ts-2.8/src/ultimate-react-component-patterns) for this post.

+Also it is very important to realise, that type safety within templates like demonstrated in this article, is possible only within libraries that use VDOM/JSX

+* Angular templates with Language service provide type safety, but soundness fails on simple constructs like checking within ngFor etc...
+* Vue has nothing like Angular implemented yet for templates, so their templates and data binding are just magical strings ( but this may change in the future.
+Although you can use VDOM for templates it's cumbersome to use because various types of props definition ( "snabdom takes the blame..." ) )

 As always ping me here or on twitter( my handle @martin_hotell) if you have any questions, beside that, happy type checking folks!
 Cheers!